ABOUT CASSAVA FILMS

 The Films section is currently focused on my short films, as they represent my most recent output.
 However, the section also includes pages dedicated to my first two features, Foreign Correspondents and Claustrophobia.

-The List of 9 is an ongoing series of lists that I've been writing since late 1997.
-Generally updated twice a month, with topics ranging from movie trivia to celebrity factoids to even more random stuff, this was conceived as a typical "Top 10" list, but as I was designing its original page on forcor.com, the photo I used at the top of the page had nine people in it.
+The List of 9 is a series of lists that I've been writing since late 1997.
+Once updated twice a month, with topics ranging from movie trivia to celebrity factoids to even more random stuff, this was conceived as a typical "Top 10" list, but as I was designing its original page on forcor.com, the photo I used at the top of the page had nine people in it.
 I figured I'd just list nine items to match the photo, and thus the List of 9 was born.
+I have admittedly slacked off on new lists lately as the Web has exploded with listmakers, so it's been nearly impossible to come up with list ideas that haven't already been done to death.
+I've also been overwhelmingly focused on L.A.
+Street Names.

 The Reviews section is a collection of my own write-ups of other people's films.
 I've been churning these out since early 2000.
 At the time, I thought it would be interesting to share film criticism written by an actual filmmaker.
 I still do.